jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 ## Validate BGP Topology

-In this lab we are using BGP for SRv6 route/community exchange.
-In the lab we are running a single AS 65000 with BGP running on xrd01, xrd05, xrd06, xrd07.
+In lab 1 we will use BGP for exchange of IPv6 prefixes and BGP-LS (we will setup IPv4 labeled-unicast and SRv6-L3VPN in later lab exercises).
+In the topology we are running a single AS 65000 with BGP running on xrd01, xrd05, xrd06, xrd07.
 Routers xrd05 and xrd06 are functioning as route reflectors and xrd01 and xrd07 are clients.
 The student will want to confirm that they see a full BGP topology.

 ![BGP Topology](/topo_drawings/bgp-topology-medium.png)

 For full size image see [LINK](/topo_drawings/bgp-topology-large.png)

-The Cisco IOS-XR 7.5 Configuration guide for SR and BGP can be found here: [LINK](https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000/segment-routing/75x/b-segment-routing-cg-cisco8000-75x/configuring-segment-routing-for-bgp.html)

 1. Log into each router listed in the BGP topology diagram and verify neighbors
     ```